voytech/tabulate/README.md

 ### Custom rows.

-Sometimes in addition to record from external source - You need to add user defined rows.
+Sometimes, in addition to records from external source - You need to add user defined rows.
 Standard table typically needs a header row or summary footer row with totals.
 It is also possible to define interleaving custom rows at specified index or matching qualifier predicate.

 Row model allows to define custom cell values as well as cell styles and attributes only.
 It acts as conveyor for additional features for existing external source derived rows, or as a factory for standalone custom rows that can be hooked at definition time.

-Things You can achieve with Row model includes:
+Things You can achieve with Row model in terms of custom rows includes:

 - setting custom cell styles,
 - setting row-level attributes (e.g row height)